watess01/scheduler/README.md

 ## Overview

 This project is a scheduler application.
-The following guidelines and principles have been used but compromises made for simplicity & time
+The following guidelines and principles have been used but compromises made for simplicity & time (MoSCoW)

 - **Models**: Contain data structures only.
 Functionality should be placed in Services.
 - **Unit Tests**: Provided as samples.
 Tests should be meaningful and simple.